TherinS/Pystromo/README.md

 -is a user-space program (does not require sudo to run).

--currently only has a functional Python2 version

--lacks a gui, but the mapping files are human readable

 -can be ran via scripts, terminal, or the right-click script menu

 -starts up instantly